Looking for the secrets to French fashion? Today we’re sharing the essentials you need to achieve winter French style yourself!

 So for those of you who’ve only been subscribing for a short time, this fashion post may seem a little out of the blue, haha!
 But actually, I started my career in fashion (I was a stylist for almost 20 years), and I used to post about fashion much more often.
 So today, I want to touch on a winter version of one of my most popular posts, French Fashion Essentials.

-So that led to me doing some shopping and really re-thinking my style and how I want to refine it.
 You all know I love French interiors, but I also love French fashion!
 A couple of years ago I did a post on French Fashion Essentials for Summer and it’s still one of my most popular.
 I had always wanted to do a fall/winter version on the same subject, so this seemed like the perfect time!

 French women don’t own nearly as many items of clothing as their American counterparts.
-Yet they always look chic and pulled together.
+Yet they always look chic and pulled together!
 They work from a slew of basics, buying the highest quality they can afford.
 And they mix and match those pieces to create an endless amount of combinations.

 With French style, simplicity is key and a “less is more” attitude.
 Their fall/winter fashion staples are things like blazers, trench coats, heeled boots, and turtlenecks.
 They do very little pattern and buy mostly solids of black, grey, brown, cream and camel.
 They create a capsule wardrobe of sorts – one that is perfect for a French fall/winter wardrobe!